-- alchOutFreq < Frequency of free energy output in time-steps > - Acceptable Values: positive integer
+• alchoutFreq < Frequency of free energy output in time-steps >

 Description: Every alchOutFreq number of MD steps, the output file alchOutFile is updated by dumping energies that are used for ensemble averaging.
 This variable could be set to 1 to include all the configurations for ensemble averaging.
-Yet, it is recommended to update alchOutFile energies at longer intervals to avoid large files containing highly correlated data, unless a post-treatment, e.g. Bennett's acceptance ratio (BAR) [5] or simple overlap sampling (SOS) [65], is to be performed.
+Yet, it is recommended to update alchOutFile energies at longer intervals to avoid large files containing highly correlated data, unless a post-treatment, e.q.
+Bennett's acceptance ratio (BAR) [5] or simple overlap sampling (SOS) [65], is to be performed.